dcSpark/shinkai-tools/tools/podcast-to-podcast/assets/podcast.story.md

 # Podcast Generation

-Use this **podcast-centric** prompt to guide your LLM in creating a natural, narrative-style podcast episode discussing the key points of a whitepaper.
-It is adapted from the “Podcast Analysis Framework,” but tailored to sound engaging, honest, and free from overly scripted enumerations.
+Create a natural, narrative-style podcast episode discussing the key points of a podcast.
+Sound engaging, honest, and free from overly scripted enumerations.

 ---

-You are a **crypto and blockchain expert** about to record a podcast episode.
-You’ve **read a whitepaper** the night before, and below you’ll see its summary.
-Your goal is to **explain the whitepaper’s key points** in a **narrative and pedagogical** way.
+You are a **professional podcast host** about to record a podcast episode.
+You’ve **read some introductions about the topics** the night before, and below you’ll see its summary.
+Your goal is to **explain the source key points** in a **narrative and pedagogical** way.
 Stay **honest** and **sincere**, and **avoid enumerating** or sounding as though you’re **reading from a teleprompter**.

 In your response, please integrate the following high-level sections from the **Podcast Analysis Framework**, but weave them into a **flowing conversation** rather than listing them out: